Bullecourt

 If the woman who wrote to my grandmother was writing from within Germany, the case becomes more confused.
 A British prisoner who was sent to Germany was usually registered, enjoyed better conditions, and was able to write home.
 So it appears unlikely that this was the scenario – unless he was evacuated to a hospital in Germany where he died of wounds.
 In this last case, a German nurse may well have sent on his personal possessions home.
 This was a fairly frequent act of kindness done for prisoners who died in Germany.
 If he died fairly soon after reaching Germany, and was still unconscious, that would also explain why he was not registered and why the woman believed him Australian.

-I used to believe that a hospital scenario was the most likely one to explain how a woman was able to write to my grandmother and send on his possessions.
+I used to believe that a hospital scenario was the most probable one to explain how a woman was able to write to my grandmother and send on his possessions.
 I had thought it most likely that she obtained those possessions because she was with my grandfather when he died or just after death.
-Now I don’t know what is most likely, though perhaps the scenario of his being registered as a prisoner is more understandable, there being a confusion on the writer’s part as to nationality and name.
+Now I don’t know what is the most likely chain of events, though perhaps the scenario of a German taking his possessions and his wife returning them to England, makes the most sense and might account for misunderstandings regarding nationality.

 My grandfather’s best friend was Harry Leonard John Cassini, his wife’s brother, my grand uncle.
-I have not been able to work out the sequence of events but both of them had gone to Canada some time before the war, returning to enlist in the Army, and joining the Honourable Artillery Company a day apart.
-I suspect that they would have tried to enlist together but that they were required to join up at enlisting stations relating to where they lived.
+I have not been able to work out the sequence of events but was told that both of them had gone to Canada some time before the war, returning to enlist in the Army, and joining the Honourable Artillery Company a day apart.
+I suspect that they would have tried to enlist together but that they were required to join up at enlisting stations relating to where they lived, both in North-East London.

 My grand-uncle Harry enlisted on the 8th December 1916 and was trained and sent to France on the 18th March 1917 on the troopship, ss.
 ‘Donegal’.
-I assume the ss.
+I have assumed the ss.
 ‘Donegal’ must have been in regular use criss-crossing the Channel with troops and equipment.
-But, having managed to out-distance a submarine on the 1st March 1917, the ss.
-‘Donegal’ was torpedoed on the 17th April 1917.
+But, having managed to out-distance a submarine on the 1st March 1917, her luck ran out and she was torpedoed and sunk on the 17th April 1917, a month after Harry had been transported to France.

-At present I know little more about what happened to Harry.
-But here is a transcription of a newspaper article it appears he sent to a local newspaper.
-The “Church Street Boys” is a reference to people who lived on Church Street, Stoke Newington in north London and who obviously formed a recognisable group.
+So far I have been unable to learn any more about what happened to Harry, but here is a transcription of a newspaper article it appears he sent to a local newspaper.
+The “Church Street Boys” is a reference to people who lived on Church Street, Stoke Newington in north London where they obviously formed a recognisable group.

 Mud at the Front